 “The study found that factors associated with consciousness significantly correlated in predicted ways with perturbations in the double slit interference pattern.”

 Below is a visual demonstration of the quantum double slit experiment.

 This experiment is one out of many that prove consciousness and our physical material world are intertwined.
-We recently published a study titled “10 Scientific Studies That Prove Consciousness Can Alter Our Physical Material World.”
-You can read that HERE
+We recently published a study titled “10 Scientific Studies That Prove Consciousness Can Alter Our Physical Material World,” which you can read here

 Science is quickly catching up to ancient wisdom.
-Changing our world requires action, yes, but that action must come from a place of peace, love , cooperation and understanding.
-Who is to say that meditation, and directing intention towards what we would like to change is not the base of action?
+Changing our world requires action, yes, but that action must come from a place of peace, love, cooperation, and understanding.
+Who is to say that meditation, and directing intention toward what we would like to change, is not the base of action?
 If you change within, manifestation without will begin to unfold, and that’s exactly what’s happening on our planet right now.
 If our hearts are in the right place, and our intentions are pure, we will be provided with the necessary opportunities using action to implement change.
-This is why the role of consciousness, and recognizing the role of consciousness is so important.
+This is why the role of consciousness, and recognition of its role, is so important.
 It plays a large factor in creating global change on a mass scale.

 “No problem can be solved from the same level of consciousness that created it.”

 This free online 9-part docuseries is going to change everything you think you know about diabetes and obesity.

 The medical community isn’t telling you the whole truth about diabetes.